sudeepdino008/sudeepdino008.github.io/_posts/2020-07-05-notes-on-living.markdown

 shrubs and winds
 free yourself
 my shackled son
-walk the way
+walk the way, you
-you walk the way
+must walk the way